LinneHuang/tippies/README.md

 Describe any challenges encountered while building the app.

-- Trying to change the navigation bar text color:
+- Trying to change the navigation bar text color, yet still not sure if the code is correct.

   ```swift
 navigationController?.navigationBar.tintColor = UIColor.blueColor()
   ```

-- ​Trying to build the spliting function with two buttons like this:
+- ​Trying to build the spliting function with a pair of plus and minus button, like this:

   ```swift
     @IBAction func plusButton(sender: UIButton) {